- April 8th, 2020

 The improved connectivity in Laya would mean reaching of required amenities to the community and the people will be encouraged to stay back in their homeland instead of resettling in lower places of Punakha and Wangdue, where they foresee future in towering building and urban enterprises.

-The unique dresses of Layap women: Auley, Layapi Kha, rituals, yak herding can be strengthened if we bring basic development like roads to the community.
+The unique dresses of Layap women: Auley, Layapi Kha, rituals, yak herding can be strengthened if we bring necessary development like roads to the community.
 The rest would flow with improved connectivity.
 Road to Laya would be an inspiration for the residents to preserve and promote local culture.

 The road to Laya would reduce the pressure on timber required to build a house in the highland.
 People would move to other resources, which would reduce dependence on the timber.
 This will enable them to protect the catchment area of Mochhu, one of the ultimate sources of Punatsangchhu Hydro projects.

-Laya and its people through the practice of yak herding play one of the important roles in strengthening our security.
+Laya and its people through the practice of yak herding play one of the crucial roles in strengthening our security.
 They had been our guardians in the form of herders since the time immemorial.

 What could be the result if most Layaps settle in low altitude areas and stop herding yaks?
 Currently, most of them move to the places where basic amenities required for daily lives are easily accessible: on the plains of Punakha.